KerbaeAdAstra/KSPNameGen/README.md

 > SOFTWARE.

 ##### Contact Us
-Kerbal Space Program Forum users: feel free to contact us via private message!
-Our handles are 0111narwhalz and TotallyNotHuman\_.

 If you're feeling nostalgic, don't hesitate to hit us up on IRC.
 We have our own channel (#kerbaeadastra @ irc.freenode.net).